 Tackling Your Boredom With Crafts

-So, the next time you find yourself sitting around with nothing to do, turn some homemade crafts.
+So, the next time you find yourself sitting around with nothing to do, get crafting!
 Not only will these crafts keep you busy, you’re creating decorations and pieces for your home that show your creative side.
 After all, no one else will have projects that look quite like yours.